Where does torture happen around the world?

 In Egypt, torture has been used routinely by successive regimes in response to any form of opposition including peaceful protests.
 President Abdel Fattah al-Sisi’s government is no different and has used strengthened counter-terrorism laws to justify a crackdown on perceived opposition (including against people with real or perceived links to the Muslim Brotherhood).

-In addition to people being tortured for their peaceful protest against the last three Egyptian governments, we also have evidence of people being tortured for their sexual orientation.
+In addition to people being tortured for their peaceful protest against previous and current governments, we also have evidence of people being tortured for their sexual orientation.

 The government response to separatism in Cameroon has been heavy-handed.
 Though waves of abuse have come from both sides, Anglophone separatists have equally used force against civilians perceived to be associated with the government.

-Whilst oppositionists from Cameroon have been tortured for opposing the state, our evidence shows that many people - both men and women - are tortured on the grounds of their sexual orientation.
+Oppositionists from Cameroon have been tortured for opposing the state, and men and women have been tortured on the grounds of their sexual orientation.